jeffreycwitt/pl399/docs/17-code-and-puzzles.md

 Here let my provide a few of my own reflections as I read chapter 2.

-One part cyber space which Lessig describes that always, at first glance, strikes me as strange is the fact that people spend real **real american dollars** to build virtual "homes", "buildings", "cities", and "poisonous flowers".
+One part of cyberspace which Lessig describes that always, at first glance, strikes me as strange is the fact that people spend **real american dollars** to build virtual "homes", "buildings", "cities", and "poisonous flowers".
 In short they spend real money and real time to build virtual "property" in "virtual space".
 Why?

 To many, this might seem like the concern of fringe groups, not relevant to the majority of people.
 But I think with a little reflection we can begin to understand its relevance.